BYTESHAUS/read-write/README+/.net/README+/cs-malpractice.md

-# `C#` &nbsp;&mdash;&nbsp; Misconception and malpractice
+# `C#` &nbsp;&mdash;&nbsp; Misconception and Malpractice

-## Inappropriate usage
+## Inappropriate usage `// C# is not C++`

-### Essence

-* Albeit **`C#`** has pointers, destructors, finalizers, calls to the garbage collector, memory allocation, "front door" to unmanaged code, and interop with other languages — programming them for business applications isn't intrinsic, unless for a particular workaround, fix of bizarre bugs, or non-conforming 3d-party API.
+**`C#`** has pointers, destructors, finalizers, calls to the garbage collector, memory allocation, "front door" to unmanaged code, and interop with other languages.
+However, habitual programming them for business applications isn't C# intrinsic, unless for particular workarounds, fixes of exotic bugs, or non-conforming 3d-party API.

+### CLR digging

-* The Microsoft learn corner thoroughly documents which .NET constructs are better or risky for performance/memory, and guessing them from CLR is counter-productive.<sup>📍</sup>
+The Microsoft learn corner thoroughly documents which .NET constructs are better or risky for performance/memory, and guessing them from CLR is counter-productive.<sup>📍</sup>
 As well, **`C#`** doesn't guarantee the same CLR output for future releases or every platform.\
-&nbsp; &nbsp; &nbsp; <sup>📍</sup> <sub>As an example, Q&A sites may cite contradictory opinions about string interpolation, await/async, and other constructs.</sub>
+&nbsp; &nbsp; <sup>📍</sup> <samp>As an example, Q&A sites may cite contradictory opinions about string interpolation, await/async, and other constructs under the hood.</samp>

-The best intentions of individuals on a "low level" may occur in parallel with the .NET team on optimization of interpretation/compilation, and the latter will probably win.
+The best optimization from individuals on a "low level" may occur in parallel with the .NET team, and the latter will mostly win (if not cross out the amateur hack).

-There is nothing wrong with knowing the details of CLR and IL (it makes one a better developer) except time resources, and unfocused learning.
+Knowing the details of CLR and IL isn't defamatory (it makes one a better developer), but it consumes time and distracts from primary learning (it's never enough).

 ### "Bare" .NET for high-performance calculations

 The downside of comfy **`C#`** programming is that .NET isn't suited for direct top-efficient code (like `C++` on `WinCom`).
-The energy of .NET will exceed the needs of business solutions, but will slow down calculations over arrays of millions of items or high-speed transformation of images or videos (even with all the parallelism in play).
+The energy of .NET will exceed the needs of business solutions, but isn't enough for calculations over arrays of millions of items or high-speed transformation of images or videos (with all the parallelism in play).

 To stay with **`C#`** in such a case, hardware acceleration patches or external libraries are a must.
+But isn't it better to switch to the appropriate technology?

 ### Phantom gains

 [`ArrayPool`](https://learn.microsoft.com/en-us/dotnet/api/system.buffers.arraypool-1)<sup>🪟</sup>, spans, non-generic collections, record structs, and "jettison" of LINQ are suitable when 1) performance is a huge issue, 2) better syntax and match with entities (e.g. `struct` for _x-y-point_ objects).

+## Declarations

 ### Obsolete constructs

 - Any **un**named tuples in new stuff must be out of law.
 - 🚧🚧🚧

-## Declarations

 ### Bloated interfaces